Tech update: Architectural brick detailing

 Introduction

-This technical update provides additional guidance relating to the use of architectural detailing using brickwork, and the effect on durability of the bricks to achieve the necessary service life required by the Functional Requirements of the LABC Warranty Technical Manual.
+This document provides additional guidance relating to the use of architectural detailing created using brickwork, and the effect on durability of the bricks and the potential impact to achieving the necessary service life required by the Functional Requirements of the LABC Warranty Technical Manual.

 Download a PDF version of this article